 Brandon L. Robertson is a notable upright/electric bassist originally from Tampa, FL.
 In 2009, Brandon became a member of the Florida-based jazz trio The Zach Bartholomew Trio.
 The trio had the prestige honor of being part of the exclusive inaugural band for the Governor of Florida, Rick Scott in 2011.
 In 2012, Brandon released his first album with the Zach Bartholomew Trio entitled "Out of This Town", which received notable reviews from jazz critics.

 In 2014, Brandon formed his own jazz/neo-soul/pop band called "Jazz Copeland".
 The band in it's two year span had great success performing for various festivals and venues around Florida.
 In 2015, Brandon performed at the world famous Dizzy's Coca Cola Club in New York City with the nationally recognized FSU Jazz Sextet joining members of the JALC Orchestra.
 The Fall of 2015, he was honored with the opportunity to perform with the legendary Count Basie Orchestra on a few shows.
 This past May, Brandon made his debut as a Headlining Act at the 2017 International Jacksonville Jazz Festival in Jacksonville, FL.

 Aside from being an active musician, Brandon is also an advocate in Jazz/Music Education.
-In the last five years, Brandon has presented jazz clinics, workshops, masterclasses, and guest performances in schools K-12 throughout Florida, and taught at the Florida State University Summer Jazz Camps for Middle school and High school.
+In the last seven years, Brandon has presented jazz clinics, workshops, masterclasses, and guest performances in schools K-12 throughout Florida, and taught at the Florida State University Summer Jazz Camps for Middle school and High school.